Legal updates

 What steps should you take?

-This dispute formed part of a wider international litigation involving the UK, Europe and the US.
-The resources required to engage in litigation of this scale underscores the importance of maintaining a robust and well‑managed IP portfolio.
+This dispute formed part of wider international litigation involving parties in the UK, Europe, and the US.
+The resources required to engage in litigation of this scale underscores the importance of maintaining a robust and well-managed IP portfolio.

 Companies should consider undertaking a full audit of their IP to ensure that: